akram0zaki/breach-ingestor/README.md

-# Breach Prefix-Sharded Ingestion Service
+# AntiPublic Prefix-Sharded Ingestion Service

-A resilient, prefix-sharded ingestion pipeline for large static breach dumps (e.g. AntiPublic), optimized for low-resource environments (e.g., Raspberry Pi + NAS).
+A resilient, prefix-sharded ingestion pipeline for large static breach dumps, optimized for low-resource environments (e.g., Raspberry Pi + NAS).
 It:

 - **HMAC-hashes** and normalizes emails for privacy
 - **Supports** colon (`:`), semicolon (`;`), and whitespace delimiters
 - **Shards** records into 256 subdirectories by the first two hex characters of the email hash
 - **Logs** files with entries containing more than two fields to `multi_field_files.log` for manual review
-- Uses an **LRU stream cache** to cap open file descriptors (`MAX_STREAMS`).
-This is necessary to limit the number of open file handles while the ingestion process is running.
+- Uses an **LRU stream cache** to cap open file descriptors (`MAX_STREAMS`)
 - Is **resumable** and **crash-resilient** via per-file progress tracking
 - Generates compressed `*.jsonl.gz` files for **O(1)** lookups

-This application is used to ingest an input directory of text files to generate structured json shards as output.
-Breach compilations are massive in size and using grep for lookups is not practical.
-To solve this problem it is broken down into two smaller ones:

-- Ingestion; what this application does
-- Lookup

-To index the breach data:
-- The email address of every entry is hashed using a 32-byte key.
-- The first 4 characters of the hashed email hex value is then used for indexing the output.
-- All hashed emails which begin with the same 4 characters are stored in the same output shard file.
-- This design inherently means the application will generate up to 65,536 shards
-- Almost every OS would struggle handling a directory with 65,536 files, therefore the application generates a folder structure of 256 subdirectories, each of which would hold up to 256 shards.
-- The subdirectory name is the first 2 characters of the hashed email hexadecimal value.
-- This makes up for the entire output shard population (256 * 256 = 65,536)
-- This indexing makes it a lot faster to lookup an entry.
-- A lookup application would need to hash the input email address with the same 32-byte key, then locate the corresponding shard using the first 2 characters to locate the subdirectory, then the first 4 characters to load the shard file.
-- The lookup application would then need to perform a sequencial search on the shard file to find all matches to the input hashed email address value.

-This indexing mechanism was devised - as opposed to ELK stack or relational databases - to allow the ingestion and lookup applications to run on low-resource hardware like a Raspberry Pi attached to a NAS drive or external SSD.

 ---